 Wash your hair as you would normally.
 However, you can massage a hair oil like Orofluido’s Elixir ($30) into your strands before shampooing and conditioning to speed up the removal process.

 Use On: Wet or Dry Hair

 Apply: Directly from the compact

 Lasts: 1-3 shampoos, depending on how light your hair is

-Instructions: Apply hair chalk compacts directly to wet or dry strands (applying to wet hair simply creates a more intense colour).
-Take a one-inch section of hair and slide the hair chalk compact over the length you’d like to colour.
+Instructions: Apply hair chalk compacts directly to wet or dry strands (applying to wet hair simply creates a more intense color).
+Take a one-inch section of hair and slide the hair chalk compact over the length you’d like to color.
 Seal the pigment in with a spritz of hairspray.

 Shampoo as usual.
 Hair chalk that comes in a compact will usually wash out easily with shampoo, though blondes may have to shampoo a few times more to rinse out all of the pigment.